 There are a number of conditions medical marijuana can treat.
 In Florida, medical cannabis can be used as treatment for the following specific diseases:

 Symptoms We Can Treat with Medical Cannabis

-In addition to the conditions listed above and described below, Amendment 2 also permits licensed Florida MMJ doctors to prescribe medical cannabis for other debilitating medical conditions that are comparable to the diseases listed above, such as:
+In addition to the conditions listed above and described below, state law also permits licensed Florida MMJ doctors to prescribe medical cannabis for other debilitating medical conditions that are comparable to the diseases listed above, such as:

 - Muscle spasms

 - Certain disabilities

 Cancer is a genetic disease, caused by changes to the genes that manage the way our cells grow and divide.
 With cancer, cells become increasingly more abnormal: new cells form when they are not needed; old and damaged cells survive when they should die.